duszakpawel/spotify-remix/README.md

 # Spotify remix

-This project is a modified clone of [this repository](https://github.com/rnikko/spotify-playback-speed).

 This is a Chrome Extension that allows user to manipulate Spotify's web playback.
 I cleaned it up a little and added reverb (reverb impulse file can be changed in background.ts , for now I use a free bathroom reverb impulse from [there](https://cdn.freesound.org/previews/192/192294_3276562-lq.mp3)).

 ![Screenshot #1](playback.png)